Creative-Ataraxia/Creative-Journey/README.md

-# Hi👋!
-I’m Roy, React Creative Web Developer, nice to meet you!👋
+# Hi there👋!
+I'm Roy, React Creative Developer; nice to meet you!👋

-My main stacks are Blender, React, R3F, Threejs; I love creating new 3D experiences!
-Check out my [portfolio site](https://creative-ataraxia.github.io) and my <a href="#lab">lab projects</a>!
-Hope we can create together!
+- I have a strong background in frontend development and a passion for creating engaging VFX visual experiences.
+My main stacks: <i>Blender, React, R3F, Threejs</i>; Check out my [portfolio site](https://creative-ataraxia.github.io) and my <a href="#lab">lab projects</a>;

-#### some other things I know:
+- I have experience developing, maintaining dynamic and responsive webapps using React and Blender.
+I also have experience in collaborating with design teams to create engaging UIs that 'Pop!'.
+I'm always looking for ways to improve the performance and UX of the apps I work on.

+- In my free time, I enjoy integrating new techs into my stack, and staying at the cutting edge of the frontend and VFX industry.
+I am passionate about continuing to learn and grow as a React VFX Creative Dev, my dream is to create a full featured 'out of this world' VFX film one day.

+#### human languages and math skills:
 -	Native fluency in English and Mandarin; conversational in Japanese
 -	FINRA 63, 82, CFA lv2 license holder.